camunda-consulting/camunda-7-code-examples/one-time-examples/acm-showcase/README.md

 The list of known issues or missing features is quite long.
 Here the most important ones:

 - No CaseDefinition entity / database.
 No versioning.
-- Pretty hacky Deployment-Cache, problems when restarting the server are quite common.
-Best delete your database in this cases.
 - No History of case instances
 - Some CMMN Task Attributes are not yet supported (but would make sense):
   - Repeatable